-The Library was aware of the following existing circumstances that could significantly affect its financial health of the future at April 30, 2019:
+The Library was aware of the following existing circumstances that could significantly affect its financial health of the future at April 30, 2020:

 - The Library's ability to generate tax receipts is directly linked to the value of the property within the Village of Bloomingdale.
-Any adverse effect on property values will limit the ability of the Library to generate revenue. - The Library maintains and updates a long-term capital plan with a schedule of anticipated future needs.
+Any adverse effect on property values will limit the ability of the Library to generate revenue. - The Library maintains and updates a long-term capital plan with a schedule of anticipated future needs. - The extent of the impact of COVID-19 on the Library's operations and financial position.